ROI Definition and Tolerances#

 Priority System

-By default, FlexiVision One automatically sorts all recognized components by descending score:
+FlexiVision One by default automatically sorts all components identified by decreasing score:

-• Id 0 -> component with the highest score, most similar to the reference model
+• Id 0 → Component with highest score (most similar to the reference model)

 Id